 In this Part —

-“NCA investigation” means an investigation under section 5(4) of the NCA (State Provisions) Act;
+NCA investigation means an investigation under section 5(4) of the NCA (State Provisions) Act;

-“NCA (State Provisions) Act” means the National Crime Authority (State Provisions) Act 1985.
+NCA (State Provisions) Act means the National Crime Authority (State Provisions) Act 1985.

 55. Certain investigations taken to be special investigations

 If an ACC State investigation relates to a matter into which an NCA investigation had been commenced but not completed before 1 January 2003, the Board of the ACC is taken to have determined, in writing, that the ACC State investigation is a special investigation.